 There is no organization in charge of erecting official historical markers state-wide in Nevada today but the Nevada State Park System was once responsible for erecting the familiar silver plaque attached to an outline of Nevada.
 They erected their first marker in 1967, and we have 116 of their markers in the database.

 In addition, E Clampus Vitus—not government affiliated—also erected numerous historical markers in Nevada, and we have 280 of their Nevada markers in the database.
 Also, a number of counties and an independent city have erected historical markers on their streets and roads and within their public areas, as have some other cities and towns.

 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of Nevada have been marked with history.
-Check out Eureka County, Mineral County and Pershing County.
-We've only found, respectively, 19, 12, and 5 historical markers there.
+Check out Esmeralda County, Pershing County and Mineral County.
+We've only found, respectively, 20, 14, and 14 historical markers there.
 Visiting one or more of these parts of Nevada might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!